pingforhelp/BCA/Docs/Computer Sci/C.md

 **Example:** Assembly Copy codeMOV AX, 1; Move the value 1 into register AX ADD AX,BX; Add the value in register BX to AX These are mnemonics and are typically converted to machine code by an assembler.

 3. High-Level Language (HLL): High-level languages are programming languages that provide a greater level of abstraction from the hardware, making them easier for humans to read and write.
 High-level languages are designed to be portable across different hardware platforms.
-These languages use English-like syntax and are the easiest for humans to read, write, and maintain.
+- These languages use English-like syntax and are the easiest for humans to read, write, and maintain.
-They are machine-independent, meaning a program can run on different types of computers with little or no modification.
+- They are machine-independent, meaning a program can run on different types of computers with little or no modification.
-They require a compiler or interpreter to be translated into machine code.
+- They require a compiler or interpreter to be translated into machine code.

-Examples: C, C++, Java, Python, C#. o Python: A very highlevel, interpreted language. o Java: A high-level, object-oriented language that runs on the Java Virtual Machine(JVM). o C/C++:High-level languages, though closer to the hardware than some others, still abstract many hardware details compared to assembly or machine code.
+**Examples:** C, C++, Java, Python, C#.
+  - Python: A very highlevel, interpreted language.
+  -  Java: A high-level, object-oriented language that runs on the Java Virtual Machine(JVM).
+  -  C/C++: High-level languages, though closer to the hardware than some others, still abstract many hardware details compared to assembly or machine code.

+# Flowcharts and Algorithms

+??????????????????????????????????????????????????????????????????????????

+# History of C
+C is a **programming language** developed at AT&T (Bell Labs US) in **1972**.
+It was designed and written by Dennis Ritchie.

+In the late **1970s**, C began to replace the more **famous programming languages** of that time like **BCPL** and **Assembly**.

+**ANSI C** (American National Standards Institute C) was standardized in the **1980s**.
+The original *K&R C* book (“The C Programming Language” by Brian Kernighan and Dennis Ritchie) was split into **two editions** — the **first edition** (1978, pre-ANSI C) and the **second edition** (1988, updated for ANSI C).

+C is popular **because** it is easy to use, simple, and reliable.

+- **Low-level languages** are closer to machine language.
+Examples:
+  - **Machine language**: The CPU only understands binary code (`0`s and `1`s).
+    Commands given to the CPU are in the form of **binary instructions**.
+  - **Assembly language**: A step above machine code, using mnemonics instead of binary.

+- **High-level languages** (like C, Java, Python) are closer to human language and easier to learn and use.